cooktheryan/docker-donkeycar-ubuntu/README.md

-# Donkey in Docker
+# Donkey in Docker (Built for Nvidia Jetson Series)
-Running [donkeycar](http://docs.donkeycar.com/) inside a docker container
+Running [donkeycar](http://docs.donkeycar.com/) inside a docker container on a Jetson SBC.
+Jetpack version: 4.5
 # Install
+1. Install JetPack 4.5
-1. Pull the docker image `docker pull haoru233/tritonai-donkeycar:4.1-cpu` (CPU) or `docker pull haoru233/tritonai-donkeycar:4.1-gpu` (GPU)
+2. Pull the docker image `docker pull haoru233/tritonai-donkeycar:4.1-jp4.5`
-2. If you decide to use GPU to accelerate training/inferrence, you also need to install [Nvidia container runtime](https://github.com/NVIDIA/nvidia-container-runtime) alongside docker and reboot.
-3. Give permission to scripts `chmod +x run*`
+3. Give permission to the script `chmod +x run.sh`
 4. Connect a joystick.
 If the joystick input file on your system is not `/dev/input/js0`, Go into the scripts to change the `--device` argument.
-5. Run the corresponding script to launch the container: `./run.sh` (CPU), or `./run_gpu.sh` (GPU).
+5. Run the corresponding script to launch the container: `./run.sh`.

-# Donkey Gym Simulator
-1. Get the [latest simulator binary](https://github.com/tawnkramer/gym-donkeycar/releases) for your system
-2. Launch the simulator **BEFORE** you drive the car

 # Once You Launch The Container
 You will be in `/donkeys/mycar` directory with donkey environment activated.
 This car folder is fresh.
 You need to modify `myconfig.py` to adjust to your setups.